 - Verizon Fios cancellation fees — There are no contracts with Verizon Fios plans, so you don’t have to worry about early termination fees if you move or want to change your plan.

 - Setup and installation fees — Verizon Fios internet plans require an Installation Fee of $99.00.
 This Fee is waived if ordered online.

 Windstream internet fees and costs

-- Windstream modem and router rental fee — Windstream requires internet customers to rent a Gateway modem-router combo for up to $11.99/mo. depending on the internet plan.
-Also, you have the option to rent a standard gateway for $9.99/mo.
+- Windstream modem and router rental fee — Windstream requires internet customers to rent a Gateway modem-router combo for up to $10/mo. depending on the internet plan.

 - Data limit and cap fees — Windstream internet plans don’t have data caps or restrictions so you won’t have to worry about data overage fees.